Garlic Shrimp Salad

 Smorgasbord begins

-- 1/2 pound raw shrimp defrosted and peeled
+- 1/2 pound raw shrimp (defrosted, peeled, and pat dry with paper towels)

 - 2 tablespoons butter